 This strategy gives you a certain amount of control, so make sure you set a maximum CPC bid.
 After setting a maximum CPC, you will need to track performance and adjust it accordingly.
 Besides your bid, note that your ad quality scores also affect your impression share.

 Finally, keep in mind that all those impressions are no guarantee that your ad is even seen since it can be placed in lower positions.

 For starters, we suggest either ECPC or Target CPA Google bidding strategy.

-If your goal is not oriented around generating clicks which will lead to conversions, then the following bidding strategies might be a solution to stick with.
-In most cases, you’ll use them if you want to raise awareness around your brand, product, service, local event or whatever you need to promote.
+If your goal is not oriented around generating clicks that will lead to conversions, then the following bidding strategies might be a solution to stick with.
+In most cases, you’ll use them if you want to raise awareness around your brand, product, service, local event, or whatever you need to promote.

-Cost-per-thousand viewable impressions (vCPM) is similar to CPM strategy, where the only difference is that Google is charging you for the 1000 viewable impressions (ads which are not only served but actually viewed) on the Display Network.
+This bidding strategy is a good choice for brand awareness campaigns.
+Similar to CPM strategy, where the only difference is that Google is charging you for the 1000 viewable impressions (ads which are not only served but actually viewed) on the Display Network.
 YouTube is not included.

-Cost-per view (CPV) bidding is available only on YouTube, which is charging for video views and interactions (clicks to call to action buttons, companion banners, and cards).
 This is an effective way of bidding if you are a large company trying to push a new product.
-Example of this would be the launch of new flagship mobile phones from Samsung, Apple, Huawei, etc., where they use a lot of CPV bidding to raise awareness.
+An example of this would be the launch of new flagship mobile phones from Samsung, Apple, Huawei.
+They use a lot of CPV bidding to raise awareness.

 Bear in mind that these strategies are just a glimpse of what needs to be understood to run a Google Ads campaign effectively.
-There is a lot more to cover which we will be doing in our future blog posts, but this one will hopefully give you an idea on where to start when choosing a bidding strategy.
+There is a lot more to cover which we will be doing in our future blog posts.
+We hope this one will hopefully give you an idea of where to start when choosing a bidding strategy.